call us630-584-4800

 Speak with a Skilled Aurora Drug Possession Lawyer

 If you are facing a drug crimes charge, you cannot afford to be without a strong defense.
 Attorney Jeff Muntz can meet with you to discuss your case and go over your legal options.
-Jeff has handled countless drug possession cases from both the prosecution and defense side of the law, and he is able to explore all potential legal avenues to help ensure the most favorable outcome possible.
-For a personalized consultation with Attorney Jeff Muntz, call us today at 630-584-4800.
-From our St. Charles office, we assist clients throughout Kane County, Kendall County and DeKalb County, Illinois.
+Jeff has handled countless drug possession cases from both the prosecution and defense side of the law, and he is able to explore all potential legal avenues to help ensure that you can achieve a favorable outcome.
+To set up a consultation with Attorney Muntz, get in touch with us by calling 630-584-4800.
+From our St. Charles office, we assist clients in Kane County, Kendall County, DeKalb County, and other parts of northern Illinois.

 Back to Top